Prosecutor pushes to maintain discretion on dropping charges

 Miriam Krinsky, executive director of Fair and Just Prosecution, the organization that submitted the friend-of-the-court brief, said that while judges have their own discretion to question on a case-by-case basis a prosecutor’s motion to dismiss a particular case, she said that issuing a blanket policy requiring written justification for every decision is excessive.

 “In the ‘80s and ’90s prosecutors used their discretion to ramp up mass incarceration, and judges never second-guessed or interfered with that,” she said.
-“Now we have this sweeping agreement in all cases in Arlington County where an elected commonwealth’s attorney is wanting to do exactly what voters elected her to do.”
+“Now we have this sweeping order in all cases in Arlington County where an elected commonwealth’s attorney is wanting to do exactly what voters elected her to do.”

 In Arlington, Dehghani-Tafti said that in previous years, 75 percent of dismissed cases were handled on oral motions only, often taking only a minute or two.